70-credit Associate of Applied Science Degree

 The radiographer is a technologist who produces images of the human body to aid physicians in the diagnosis of injuries and disease.
 In this program, learn to perform duties including positioning patients to acquire needed films, selecting appropriate X-ray exposure factors, aligning X-ray equipment, processing images photographically or electronically, and storing and retrieving images.

 Waukesha County Technical College has a partnership agreement with Milwaukee Area Technical College (MATC) to offer the Radiography program.
 Through the partnership agreement, the “host” college (MATC) offers the program, but saves slots for students from WCTC and other cooperating colleges.

 WCTC students who enroll in a partnership program may enroll in general education courses at WCTC.
-Most major coursework is taken through the host college via videos, distance education and/or traveling to the host college.
+Most major coursework is taken at the host college.
 Clinical work will be performed either in the WCTC district or host college district, depending on the program of study.
 Students enrolled in this partnership program will graduate from Milwaukee Area Technical College, not WCTC.

 How Long It Will Take